-Perks include a standard and uniform accommodation, medical benefits at general wards in government and church run hospitals, children’s education at local village schools where tuition does not exceed ₹ 50 per month, and subsidised mess facilities for those who find it inconvenient to cook.
+Perks include a standard and uniform accommodation, medical benefits at general wards in government and church run hospitals, children’s education at local schools, and subsidised mess facilities for those who find it inconvenient to cook.
 These are identical for all staff members, whatever be their designation.

 Everyone is encouraged to be totally open about personal finances and no Staff member is permitted to undertake any business, with the single exception of family cultivation.

 No attempt has been made to build an individual security for Staff members.
 The value of living on the knife edge of insecurity is consciously promoted as an instrument to ensure relevance and efficiency.

 Wherever possible we try to build a campus for living apart, yet together.
 This provides a moral and physical security, and permits the sharing of common facilities.

 New forms of getting together where all family members participate are encouraged.
 Festivals are celebrated collectively without any overt religious trappings.
 Drinking is discouraged, except in rare social occasions.

 We give a lot of room for sharing emotions without at the same time getting submerged in destructive self pity.
 We support our colleagues when they want to marry inter-caste or inter-religion, even at the risk of personal endangerment.
 We wait till the last motorcycle comes in from the field before shutting the gates and going to sleep.

 Office timings are flexible and determined by the staff-teams themselves.
 We have no fixed holidays and each Staff works out when they want to take time off in a responsible manner that does not adversely effect their work or inconvenience others.
 Mothers bring infants to work and everyone pitches in to change diapers.